You fit into me like a hook through an eye, 2018, archival inkjet, 99" x 48" (253 cm x 123 cm)

 Quadrille (Don't Look Now), 2019, archival inkjet, 48" x 72" (122 cm x 183 cm)

 There is no denying the impact of electronic communications, and particularly social media, on human society and endeavor.
 Our individual reach and connectedness has expanded exponentially, while the emotional engines of human behavior -- the powerful motivators of hope, fear and ambition -- remain unscathed.
 Our newly-enhanced ability to touch each other's minds and lives has only heightened both our best and worst tendencies, at least in the digital realm.
 And, for better or worse, it is in this realm that more and more of us are spending more and more of our lives.

 Google, Amazon, Facebook and Apple have become the most powerful marketing enterprises ever to have existed, not just by creating useful products, but by growing supremely adept at harvesting a golden egg long prized by marketers: consumers' personal, demographic data.

 This is not news.
 Nor is the notion that the term "marketers" includes not just purveyors of for-profit goods and services, but also social causes, political campaigns and ideologies.
 However, it's one thing for these so-called Hidden Persuaders to influence our choice of laundry soap.
 It's quite another when our (persuaded) choices have dire consequences -- for minorities, the disenfranchised, the environment -- that adversely affect millions of lives worldwide.

 This project illuminates this phenomenon through images drawn from online and consumer culture, juxtaposed in ways that encourage viewers to question their own complicity in this process.
 Dense imagery reflects the visceral online experience, wherein users are bombarded with visual and written messages at a rate unprecedented in human history.
 Picture scale mimics the immersive sensation of device screens that suck energy through our visual cortices and effectively remove us from our physical environs.
-Scant verbiage and apparently dissonant image pairings force the viewer to consider image source, meaning and context.
+Scant verbiage and dissonant image pairings encourage the viewer to consider image source, meaning and context.